mflaxman/blind-xpub/README.md

 ```

 See [here](https://github.com/mflaxman/blind-xpub/blob/deterministic-paths/deterministic_paths.py) for a more complex working version that includes some more advanced features:
-1. Lexographic sorting of xpubs (not just `sortedmulti` at the child pubkey level, but sorting the parent xpubs to always produce the same PRF input)
+1. Lexicographic sorting of xpubs (not just `sortedmulti` at the child pubkey level, but sorting the parent xpubs to always produce the same PRF input)
 1. Ability to easily recover bip32 paths (and thus full output descriptors) even if you forget your quorum threshold (`m`) and/or which of your xpubs you blinded.
 1. Deterministically unique and unlinkable bip32 paths for each blinded xpub, so that publishing a bip32 path for 1 xpub does not leak any info to other xpubs.
 1. An optional user-passphrase feature, which feeds extra entropy into the PRF, creating unlimited decoy multisig wallets.